stfc/PSyclone/doc/developer_guide/psyir.rst

 2) help with reasoning about the algorithm layer e.g. to check that the algorithm layer and kernel metadata match.

-3) Generating LFRic Algorithm-layer PSyIR e.g. in psyclone-kern.
+3) generate the LFRic Algorithm-layer PSyIR e.g. in psyclone-kern.

 Algorithm-layer Classes
 -----------------------